DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-location.md

 ## Scope

-These datasets include natural resource revenues for U.S. federal lands and offshore areas.
-It does not include Native American lands, privately-owned lands or U.S. state lands.
+These datasets include natural resource revenues for U.S. federal lands and offshore areas, along with Native American lands.
+It does not include privately-owned lands or U.S. state lands.

+Federal revenue data is available by location, but Native American data is only available at the national level to protect private and personally identifiable information.

 The datasets include data tracked and managed by the Department of the Interior’s Office of Natural Resources Revenue.

 <h3 alt="Negative values">Why are some values negative?</h3>